fuglaro/filet-cloud/README.md

 ### Site Isolation and Content Protection
 * Same-Origin Policy is enforced.
 * Cross Origin Isolation is enforced by: TODO
   * Setting the Cross Origin Opener Policy to ensure the browsing context is exclusively isolated to same-origin documents.
-TODO: All: Cross-Origin-Opener-Policy: same-origin
   * Setting the Cross Origin Embedder Policy to require corp (Cross Origin Resource Policy).
-TODO
   * Ensuring Cross Origin Isolation is fully activated by checking that the crossOriginIsolated property in the browser is active, before opening the login form.
-TODO  (https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy To check if cross origin isolation has been successful, you can test against the crossOriginIsolated property available to window and worker contexts: )
-* Default Cross Origin Read Blocking browser protections are enhanced by all Content Type Options being configured with nosniff, and the Content-Type header being set based on inspection of the first block.
-TODO X-Content-Type-Options: nosniff
+  * Default Cross Origin Read Blocking browser protections are enhanced by all Content Type Options being configured with nosniff, and with the Content-Type header being set.
 * Cross Origin Resource Policy is configured to same-origin so that all resources are protected from access by any other origin.
-TODO ALL: Cross-Origin-Resource-Policy: same-origin
 * Content Security Policy is enforced with a configuration that ensures:
   * Image, font and media content can only be loaded from the site's own origin.
   * Script and stylesheet resources can only be loaded from the site's own origin or from inline elements protected with a 128 bit cryptographically secure random nonce.